tolees/lego/content/B07KTLHZVC-co.uk.md

 ℹ️:

-- At 21 Inch (55 cm) high, this Empire State Building model is the tallest LEGO Architecture model to date (July 2019).
+- At 21” (55cm) high, this Empire State Building model is the tallest LEGO Architecture model to date (July 2019).
 Contains 1760 pieces.
 - 360°-displayable model delivers an interesting and rewarding building experience and makes a truly iconic centerpiece for home or office.
-- Information about the architecture and history of each structure, in many langugaes is available for download at LEGO.com/architecture
 - This highly detailed replica accurately recreates the symmetrical lines of the structure, 4 curtain wall facades and art deco antenna tower.
+- Information about the architecture and history of each structure, in many langugaes is available for download at LEGO.com/architecture.
 - Finish this representation with a tiled baseplate depicting Fifth Avenue and the surrounding roads, completed with 6 iconic yellow cabs.

 [🛒 Buy it!!](https://www.amazon.co.uk/dp/B07KTLHZVC/?tag=tolees0a-21)